 Life on the Island

 St. Maarten is an island in the Caribbean encompassing 37 square miles and located approximately 150 miles from Puerto Rico.
-The island is shared by the governments of France and the Netherlands Antilles, with the AUC campus located on the Dutch side.
+St. Maarten is a constituent country within the Kingdom of the Netherlands.
 Although English is spoken everywhere on St. Maarten and the U.S. dollar is an accepted currency, the island as a whole retains many elements of its French and Dutch culture and heritage.
 St. Maarten’s central mountain range is complemented by pristine beaches, winding mountain roads, and small villages.

 About St. Maarten Local Culture